vic/flake-file/README.md

 - Flake definition aggregated from all flake-parts modules.
 - Schema as [options](https://github.com/vic/flake-file/blob/main/modules/options.nix).
-- Syntax for nixConfig and follows is the same as on flakes.
+- Syntax for nixConfig and follows is the same as in flakes.
 - `flake check` ensures files are up to date.
 - App for generator: `nix run .#write-flake`
 - Custom do-not-edit header.